-Wounded Marine Rob Jones on quest to raise $1 million for charities that supported his recovery
+Wounded Marine Rob Jones’ quest to raise $1 million for charities that supported his recovery

-Bar Harbor, ME to Sand Diego, CA - Rob Jones has never taken the easy route.
-So it’s no surprise that the U.S. Paralympian and combat-wounded retired Marine has chosen Bar Harbor, Maine, as the starting point for his epic cross-country cycling trek.
-He began his adventure on October 14th, and he doesn’t plan to quit until he’s reached the sandy beaches of San Diego, California sometime between February and April.
+Bar Harbor, ME to San Diego, CA – Rob Jones has never taken the easy route.
+So it was no surprise that the U.S. Paralympian and combat-wounded retired Marine chose Bar Harbor, Maine, as the starting point for his epic cross-country cycling trek.
+He began his adventure back on October 14th and is now making his way down the coast to the sandy beaches of Southern California.
+He’s due to complete his journey at Camp Pendleton, CA on April 12th – the perfect place for a Marine veteran to be welcomed by fellow Marines after cycling over 5,000 miles!

-What makes Rob’s journey so unique is that he will be pedaling his bicycle with prosthetic legs.
+What makes Rob’s journey so unique is that he has been pedaling his bicycle with prosthetic legs.
 During his 2010 deployment to Afghanistan, the Marine combat engineer was hit by an improvised explosive device (IED), resulting in double above-knee amputations of both his legs.

 “Most people don’t understand just how difficult it is to ride a bike with prostheses,” Rob explained, while training for his expedition.
 “Most people use their quads, calves and glutes to pedal, while I am only able to use my glutes.
 It’s extremely challenging, but I’m determined to achieve my goal.”